The Garden Grazer

 Make it meaty: Add cooked lentils or your favorite vegan ground beef crumbles in place of the veggies.
 (Cook the crumbles separately according to package instructions before layering them in.)

-Note: My favorite "meaty" variation is using Beyond Meat plant-based ground beef (omitting the zucchini + mushroom).
-Then topping the lasagna with Follow Your Heart mozzarella shreds during the last 15 minutes of bake time.
+Note: My favorite "meaty" variation is using Beyond Meat plant-based ground beef (omitting the zucchini & mushroom).
+Then topping the lasagna with a drizzle of Miyoko's pourable mozzarella cheese during the last 15 minutes of bake time.

 White casserole dish with baked vegan lasagna